Hiring A Pinterest Manager? Here’s What You Need To Know

 Here are just a few questions that you can consider proposing to a potential Pinterest manager:

-- Is this Pinterest manager familar with your industry?
+- Is this Pinterest manager familiar with your industry?
 This is only essential (in my opinion) if you are in the health niche.

 - Will this Pinterest manager create on-brand pins for you, or will they just upload and optimize?

-- And if so, what type of content will they create – just static pins or also video pins and story pins?
+- And if so, what type of content will they create – just static pins or also video pins and idea pins?

 - How does this Pinterest manager stay up-to-date on Pinterest’s changing landscape, trends and algorithm changes?
 Where do they do that?
 Through podcasts, Facebook groups, watching all the accounts they manage for trends and insights?